MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_EnableMonitoring.md

-# IISConfigurator.POC - API Reference
+# IISConfigurator.POC - API Reference (documentation in progress)

 ## Disclaimer
 This is a prototype application.